-We may sum up the indications for the treatment of chronic inflammation as follows:
+We may sum up the indications for the treatment of chronic inflammation as follows:-

-F. Direct your attention to the organs engaged in nutrition.

-a.
-Diet of the patient.

-b.
-State of the digestive organs.

-c.
-State of the eliminating organs.

-G. It may be necessary to remove exudations.

-H. It may be necessary to stimulate or depress the circulation or the functions of the affected organ.
+- A. Ascertain and, if possible, remove the cause. - F. Direct your attention to the organs engaged in nutrition. - a.
+Diet of the patient. - b.
+State of the digestive organs. - c.
+State of the eliminating organs. - G. It may be necessary to remove exudations. - H. It may be necessary to stimulate or depress the circulation or the functions of the affected organ.